tonytuanabdeen/Agentforce-Podcast/README.md

     sf project deploy start -d af-currency-conversion
     ```

+> [!NOTE]
+> This package will deploy the required Permission Set, Apex Class & the updated “Marhaba AI Agent” with "Currency Conversion" Topic and relavant Actions.

 2. Assign the "Agent Action Access" permission set to the default Agent User.

     ```bash